spraveenio/rocm-device-metrics-exporter/README.md

      - Supported ROCM versions : 6.2.0 and up
      - prerequistes
        - dkms installated on the system
-       - rdc service is expected to be up and running with supported versions only
-         - sample rdc.service is available in **example/rdc.service**
       - Services run on following default ports.
 These can be changed by updating the respective service file with the below option